ARIAS-Joseph/HUD-diving-informations/README.md

 It's necessary to run command :
 ```
+python3 CreateBgForVideoWithFFMEG.py
 ```

-For 1h it's 6 Go of video.
+For 1h of .csv data, a 6 Go video his created so you need to have storage.

+For now, parameters aren't dynamicals, it's necesary to modify the source.

 ## PIP install

 ```
-pip install -U kaleido
+pip install -U plotly
 ```

 ## My Note